A “balloon mortgage” is a home loan that does not fully amortize over the life of the loan, leaving a large balance at the end of the shortened term.

 Loan Amount: $250,000

-In the above scenario, the monthly mortgage payment would be $1,342.05 per month, which is the same exact amount as a standard 30-year fully-amortizing payment, for the first seven years, with a remaining balance of $221,204.98 leftover at the end.
+In the above scenario, the monthly mortgage payment would be $1,342.05 per month, which is the same exact amount as a standard 30-year fully-amortizing payment.

-The remaining balance is the balloon mortgage payment that is due in full after seven years.
-It probably sounds like a lot of money to pay (it is!), but as mentioned earlier, most borrowers either refinance or sell before it gets to that point.
+This outstanding balance is the balloon mortgage payment that is due in full after seven years.
+It probably sounds like a lot of money to pay (it is!), but as mentioned earlier, most borrowers tend to either refinance or sell before it gets to that point.
 They usually have no other choice unless they are extremely wealthy.

 Seconds mortgages may also be balloon mortgages, a common one being the “30 due in 15.”
-It amortizes like a 30-year mortgage, but full repayment is due in just 15 years.
+It amortizes like a 30-year mortgage, but full repayment of the loan is due in just 15 years.
 Again, most borrowers either pay it off, refinance, or sell before the term ends.

 Advantages of Balloon Mortgages

-Well, balloon mortgages rates should come at a discount to fixed-rate loan and ARM rates, making them a cheaper alternative.
+Well, balloon mortgages rates should come at a discount to both fixed-rate loans and ARMs, making them a cheaper alternative.

 And if you don’t plan on staying in the home or with the loan for more than a few years, it could prove to be the right choice for you.

-Of course, the big tradeoff is the associated risk if you get stuck holding the bag.
+Of course, the big trade-off is the associated risk if you get stuck holding the bag.
 A balloon mortgage essentially requires action on your part, so a reduced rate should be offered in exchange.

 Disadvantages of Balloon Mortgages